Mamma Mia's Salad

 - a few grinds black pepper

-- Add olive oil, red wine vinegar and lemon juice to glass bottle or jar, cover shake and taste.
+- Add olive oil, red wine vinegar, and lemon juice to a glass bottle or jar; cover, shake, and taste.

-- Shake and taste while adding up to one tablespoon sugar.
+- Shake and taste while adding up to one tablespoon of sugar.

-- Add freshly ground black pepper and sea salt too taste.
+- Add freshly ground black pepper and sea salt to taste.